 Statute A tells you to solve Problem X one way.
-Statute B tells you solve Problem X a completely different way.
-How to reconcile these two conflicting mandates?
+Statute B tells you to solve Problem X a completely different way.
+How do you reconcile these two conflicting mandates?
 The Federal Circuit encountered this exact problem in 2018, and in response to its holding, the VA has now issued a class deviation to reflect its decision, confirming that the Rule of Two has priority over the AbilityOne Procurement List.

 In PDS Consultants, Inc. v.
 United States, 907 F.3d 1345 (Fed.
 Cir.
 2018), which we discussed previously on the blog, the court found that the Veterans Benefits, Health Care, and Information Technology Act of 2006, 38 U.S.C. § 8127 (the “VA Act”), requires the VA to undertake a Rule of Two analysis before awarding a contract to another entity.
 If two or more veteran-owned small businesses can do the job for a fair and reasonable price, then the VA must give preference to VOSBs.

 The problem?
 The Javits-Wagner-O’Day Act of 1938, 41 U.S.C. § 8504 (“JWOD”) requires all government agencies – including the VA — to procure products and services from an approved nonprofit agency for the blind or significantly disabled before awarding a contract to another entity if the product or service is on the list managed by the Committee for Purchase from People Who Are Blind or Severely Disabled, known as the AbilityOne list, or provided by Federal Prison Industries, Inc.

 The Federal Circuit decided the case using textbook principles of statutory interpretation: when two statutes conflict, the more specific statute prevails.
 Because the VA Act applies only to the VA, it is more specific and controls over the JWOD, which is more general because it applies to all federal agencies.